Atechchatterjee/tejas.nvim/README.md

 ## Installation 📦

-To use **yugen** in Neovim, follow the installation instructions below based on your preferred plugin manager.
+To use **tejas** in Neovim, follow the installation instructions below based on your preferred plugin manager.

 ### Using [lazy.nvim](https://github.com/folke/lazy.nvim)